towhee-io/towhee-docs/docs/tutorials/music-recognition-system.md

 #### Display result

-Vector ids returned by Milvus are then fed into the dictonary, which returns the corresponding paths of the closest-matching audio files in storage.
+Vector ids returned by Milvus are then fed into the dictionary, which returns the corresponding paths of the closest-matching audio files in storage.
 These query results will vote for the final identification of the input audio.

 ```python
 import IPython